 - A further 113 children from the same birth cohort were recruited to the ANS for the 11-year assessment

 - This gave a total of 243 subjects for assessment at 11 years and beyond.

 - SES: Not specified.

-- There were no significant associations between either body mass index s.d. score or TC skinfold s.d. score and any macronutrient
+- There were no significant associations between either BMI s.d. score or TC skinfold s.d. score and any macronutrient

 - There was a significant positive association between fat intake and SS s.d. score and a significant negative association between carbohydrate intake and this measure of fatness

 - Aross two to 15 years, energy-adjusted fat and carbohydrate intakes were respectively directly and inversely related to SS skinfold measures but not to either BMI or TC skinfold

 - For most ages, energy-adjusted macronutrient intakes at a previous age were not significant predictors of BMI s.d. score at subsequent ages

 - In all analyses, previous BMI s.d. score had the greatest effect on subsequent BMI s.d. score and two to five times the effect of either maternal or parental BMI, the only other variables which were consistently significantly associated with BMI s.d. score